-Studying in a large city—at the University of Illinois at Chicago, for instance—is a lot different than attending school in a quaint small town—like Oxford, Mississippi, home of the University of Mississippi.
+Studying in a large city—at the University of Illinois Chicago, for instance—is a lot different than attending school in a quaint small town or rural area.
 Campus life will play a large role in your experience, so make sure you find the best environment for you.
 Your education counselor can help you consider other factors like internship opportunities, weather, and city size.

 7. Submit Your Paperwork on Time

 Successfully filling out your application does not mean that your application process is complete.
 Do not wait until the deadline to submit your paperwork—remember your education counselor will be busy with other last-minute requests.
 This goes for your I-20 paperwork and F-1 visa as well as university applications.

 After you apply for your F-1 student visa, you will be interviewed at a US consulate or embassy.
 You might feel nervous, but your education counselor can help you prepare for your visa interview.
 Schedule your appointment early and practice to build your confidence.

 Ask about career development programs at your university and how you can get an internship.
 You should ask your overseas education counselor about the university’s alumni and support network, too.
 After all, a job offer and successful transition into the workforce is what university is all about.